Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **name** - The name of the element.
 * **documentation** - A description for documenting the element.

-If a documentation is defined for an entity this will be shown right after the heading of the corresponding view template.
+Documentation is used in several places of generated applications.
+For example if any documentation is defined for an entity this will be shown right after the heading of the corresponding view template.
 So you could for example add a description for the *person* entity explaining what persons are and what information they store.
 If a user then navigates to the persons list he knows immediately what he is looking at.
+Documentation for single fields is used in editing forms to provide additional help.

+In general documentation entries are generated as Gettext calls to support translations.
+For example `This is a test.` results in `{{ __('This is a test.') }}`.
+For entities and variable containers there is also a special expert feature available: you can use Twig variables in the documentation field.
+So `These are {{myVar}} and {{   otherVar  }}.` results in `{{ __f('These are %myVar% and %otherVar%.', { '%myVar%': myVar|default, '%otherVar%': otherVar|default }) }}`.

 #### Application